luomingshuang/Design_Sampler_in_Pytorch/README.md

 This is a simple example.
 And we can add some other scripts according to our need.

 ## Run the example
-This example aims to get the samples which have the same labels.
+This example aims to get the samples which have the same labels in each batch.

 ```
 python design_sampler_example.py